anoma/juvix-docs/docs/blog/posts/strictly-positive-data-types.md

   - FStar's Inductive Type Families: https://www.fstar-lang.org/tutorial/book/part2/part2_inductive_type_families.html
 ---

-# Stay Positive with Your Data Types
+# Stay Positive

-In this discussion, we will explore the concept of strictly positive inductive data types, a critical requirement within the Juvix framework for classifying a data type as well-typed.
+Let us explore the concept of strictly positive inductive data types, a critical requirement within the Juvix framework for classifying a data type as well-typed.

 An **inductive type** is considered _strictly positive_ if it either: